 Taking its cue from other successful action films of the time, License to Kill chose an adult route, dispensing with the PG certificates of the past.
 This would allow Dalton to strip back the Bond character further while embracing his literary roots.

 In addition, the story chose to reflect the drugs trade of the late 1980s, consciously moving away from the tried and tested narrative of the cold war drama.
 While at the same time moving Bond into a modern world of extortion, violence and greed.
 Likewise, License to Kill introduced a Bond who bled, a Bond who was ruthless, and a Bond who believed in revenge.
 But, Dalton also wanted his Bond to move away from the dated and sexist imagery of the past; here, women began transitioning from sexual objects to all-action partners.
 Carey Lowell would lead this charge as a CIA agent who equals Bond’s skills and ruthlessness.
 And while License to Kill doesn’t go as far as it could in the transformation of women on screen, it does start an essential process of change.

-License to Kill also dispatched with the dated imagery associated to the villain.
-Gone is the unrealistic notion of world domination, replaced by the need for money, control and status in the dark underworld of extortion, drugs and organised crime.
-Our Villain played by Robert Davi is truly scary and real, never constrained by the unwillingness to remove those in his way.
-Bencio del Toro as the young henchman of Davi is full of ambition, selfish need and violence, clearly showing a young man who has been groomed for his role over many years.
+License to Kill also dispatched with the dated and often predictable Bond villain.
+Gone were the unrealistic notions of world domination, replaced by greed, control and status in the dark underworld of drugs and crime.
+The piece’s villain played by Robert Davi provided a terrifying adversary, while Benicio del Toro’s young henchman was full of ambition, violence and hate.